nicebooks-com/isbn/README.md

 - `to13() : Isbn` Returns an `Isbn` instance representing the ISBN converted to an ISBN-13.
 - `format() : string` Returns the formatted representation of the ISBN.

-## Exceptions
+### Exceptions

+Exceptions live in the `Nicebooks\Isbn\Exception` namespace.

-- `Nicebooks\Isbn\Exception\InvalidIsbnException` is thrown when an invalid ISBN is detected
+- `InvalidIsbnException` is thrown when an invalid ISBN is detected
-- `Nicebooks\Isbn\Exception\IsbnNotConvertibleException` is thrown when trying to convert an ISBN-13 that does not start with '978' to an ISBN-10.
+- `IsbnNotConvertibleException` is thrown when trying to convert an ISBN-13 that does not start with '978' to an ISBN-10.

-## Formatting

-ISBN formatting follows the rules defined by the [ISBN range file](https://www.isbn-international.org/range_file_generation) published by ISBN International.